mdschochgc/gittest/README.md

 # gittest
-This is a test to connect to Github
+This is a test to connect to Github done on May 31